 This content is likely not relevant anymore.
 Try searching or browse recent questions.

-Expanding our child safety policies 0 Recommended Answers 70 Replies 1272 Upvotes
+Expanding YouTube's child safety policies 0 Recommended Answers 75 Replies 1886 Upvotes

 YouTube’s Community Guidelines clearly outline what we do and don’t allow on YouTube.
 We continuously review community feedback to identify areas where we can expand our policies.
 As part of this, content that contains mature or violent themes that explicitly targets younger minors and families in the title, description and/or tags will no longer be allowed on the platform.
 This content was previously age-restricted, but today we’re updating our child safety policies to better protect the family experience – learn more below about what content will be removed vs. age-restricted moving forward.